TierraMC/website/content/home/awards.md

 weight = 130

 +++
-- Recipient of the LSE Department of Anthropology Rosemary and Raymond Firth Award (2024-2025), London School of Economics
+- Recipient of the Rosemary and Raymond Firth Award (2024-2025), Department of Anthropology, London School of Economics
 - Nomination for the LSESU Teaching Award for Outstanding Teaching during the 2023-2024 academic year, London School of Economics.
 - Award in recognition of providing exceptional pastoral care, 2023-2024, London School of Economics
 - Outstanding Teaching Award for Both Courses Taught, 2023-2024, IE University